 Legislative success is the result of a keen focus on building consensus, professional leadership, and positive political efforts.

 Our professional and highly capable government relations team together have over 35 years of lobbying experience.
 NCRMA was listed by the Southern Political Report as one of the Top Five Associations for purposes of lobbying in North Carolina.

 NCRMA President and General Counsel Andy Ellen has been named one of the five most effective lobbyists in North Carolina by the North Carolina Public Policy Institute for the last three bienniums, as well as a recipient of the 2014 Triangle Business Journal’s Corporate Counsel Award.

-Senior Director of Government Relations Elizabeth Robinson is a past president of the Young Lobbyists Association and is the 2017-2018 President of the North Carolina Professional Lobbyists Association.
+Senior Vice President of NCRMA Elizabeth Robinson is a past president of the Young Lobbyists Association and is the 2017-2018 President of the North Carolina Professional Lobbyists Association.